-module-import-declaration:
+'''

+module\-import\-declaration:

+'''

-export{opt} import module-name attribute-specifier-seq{opt}; export{opt} import module-partition attribute-specifier-seq{opt}; export{opt} import header-name attribute-specifier-seq{opt};
+exportopt import module-name attribute-specifier-seqopt; exportopt import module-partition attribute-specifier-seqopt; exportopt import header-name attribute-specifier-seqopt;

-- 1 A module-import-declaration shall appear only at global scope, and not in a linkage-specification.
-In a module unit, a module-import-declaration shall appear only within the preamble. - 2 A module-import-declaration imports a set of translation units determined as described below.
-[Note: Namespace-scope names exported by the imported translation units become visible in the importing translation unit (6.3.6) and declarations within the imported translation units become reachable in the importing translation unit (9.11.6) after the import declaration. -end note] - 3 A module-import-declaration that specifies a module-name M imports all module interface units of M. - 4 A module-import-declaration that specifies a module-partition shall only appear after the moduledeclaration in a module unit in some module M. Such a declaration imports the so-named module-partition of M. - 5 A module-import-declaration that specifies a header-name H imports a synthesized legacy header unit, which is a translation unit formed by applying phases 1 to 7 of translation (5.2) to the source file nominated by H, which shall not contain a module-declaration.
-[Note: All declarations within a legacy header unit are implicitly exported, and are attached to the global module. -end note] Two module-import-declarations import the same legacy header unit if and only if their header-names identify the same header or source file (14.2).
-[Note: A module-importdeclaration nominating a header-name is also recognized by the preprocessor, and results in macros defined at the end of phase 4 of translation of the legacy header unit being made visible as described in 14.4. -end note] A declarations being implicitly exported.
-If such a name is odr-used by a translation unit outside the legacy header unit, or by an instantiation unit for a template instantiation whose point of instantiation is outside the legacy header unit, the program is ill-formed. - 6 When a module-import-declaration imports a translation unit T, it also imports all translation units imported by exported module-import-declarations in T; such translation units are said to be exported by T. When a module-import-declaration in a module unit imports another module unit of the same module, it also imports all translation units imported by all module-importdeclarations in that module unit.
+- 1 In a module unit, all module-import-declarations shall precede all other top-level-declarations in the top-level-declaration-seq of the translation-unit.
+The optional attribute-specifier-seq appertains to the module-import-declaration. - 2 A module-import-declaration imports a set of translation units determined as described below.
+[Note: Namespace-scope names exported by the imported translation units become visible (6.3.6) in the importing translation unit and declarations within the imported translation units become reachable (100.6) in the importing translation unit after the import declaration. -end note] - 3 A module-import-declaration that specifies a module-name M imports all module interface units of M. - 4 A module-import-declaration that specifies a module-partition shall only appear after the moduledeclaration in a module unit in some module M. Such a declaration imports the so-named module partition of M. - 5 A module-import-declaration that specifies a header-name H imports a synthesized header unit, which is a translation unit formed by applying phases 1 to 7 of translation (5.2) to the source file or header nominated by H, which shall not contain a module-declaration.
+[Note: All declarations within a header unit are implicitly exported (100.2), and are attached to the global module (100.1). -end note] An importable header is a member of an implementation-defined set of headers.
+H shall identify an importable header.
+Two module-import-declarations import the same header unit if and only if their header-names identify the same header or source file (14.2).
+[Note: A module-import-declaration nominating a header-name is also recognized by the preprocessor, and results in macros defined at the end of phase 4 of translation of the header unit being made visible as described in 14.4. -end note] A declarations being implicitly exported (100.2).
+If such a name is odr-used outside the header unit, or by a template instantiation whose point of instantiation is outside the header unit, the program is ill-formed. - 6 When a module-import-declaration imports a translation unit T, it also imports all translation units imported by exported module-import-declarations in T; such translation units are said to be exported by T. When a module-import-declaration in a module unit imports another module unit of the same module, it also imports all translation units imported by all module-importdeclarations in that module unit.
 These rules may in turn lead to the importation of yet more translation units. - 7 A module implementation unit shall not be exported.
 [Example: